SEPVAL 2023

 Rules and Participation in the Challenge

 SEP model developers are invited to participate in the validation challenge by submitting predictions for a specific set of events following a specific set of rules.
-A detailed description of the rules of participation are available in this google drive along with event lists, proton observations, and movies of each event period.
+Detailed Rules of Participation are available along with event lists, proton observations, and movies of each event period.

 Submitted forecasts will be validated by the Space Radiation Analysis Group (poc Katie Whitman, Kathryn.whitman@nasa.gov) using the validation code being developed there.